BrennanDuffey/qb-db-fe/README.md

 npm install
 ```

-First in the back-end folder run `npm start` in your terminal, you should see "Something is running on http://localhost:3000/".
+Once everything is installed in both folders, in the back-end folder, run `npm start` in your terminal, you should see "Something is running on http://localhost:3000/".
 Now opening a separate tab in the terminal cd into the front-end repository and run `npm start` you're default browser should open a tab to http://localhost:3001/ if not simply go to http://localhost:3001/ in your preferred browser.

 ## Screenshots